Menu

 Reception Story Cafe

-Join us every Wednesday for our family story cafe.
+Join us every Monday for our family story cafe.
 Each week we will share stories with you and your child and give you chance to enjoy exploring stories together.
 Sessions take place in the Reception classroom at 2:45pm.
 Please enter via the Oak Park entrance gate.

 Nursery Story Cafe

-Join us every Monday for our family story cafe.
+Join us every Friday for our family story cafe.
 Each week we will share stories with you and your child and give you chance to enjoy exploring stories together.
 Sessions take place in the library at 9:05am.
 Please enter via the main school office after dropping off the children in Nursery.

 Forest Session: